AREAS OF EXPERTISE

 YEAR OF ADMISSION TO THE BAR

 Tim has extensive experience in commercial, regulatory and public law matters, providing advice and advocacy for a wide range of public and private sector clients.
-He has been in practice for over 20 years, including time working at a leading litigation firm in London.
-Tim was a partner at Simpson Grierson from 2006 to 2016 and joined the independent bar at the start of 2017.
+He has appeared as lead counsel at all levels of the New Zealand courts and in numerous arbitrations.
+Tim has been in practice for 25 years, including time working at a leading litigation firm in London.
+He was a partner at Simpson Grierson from 2006 to 2016 and joined the independent bar at the start of 2017.

 - Bachelor of Laws with first class honours, University of Canterbury, 1994